COGS18/Projects/faq.md

 Yes, the specific file structure is not important.
 We care that you have a folder that contains a notebook and a script/module file (or both).
 Other files can also be included if applicable.
 Use an oganization structure that makes sense for your project.

 #### How/in what format should the files be submitted?
-For submitting your final projects, you will zip up all the files for your project (i.e. Notebook + module directory with tests and functions) and submit the zipped file on Canvas.
+For submitting your final projects, you will either 1) zip up all the files for your project (i.e. Notebook + module directory with tests and functions) and submit the zipped file on Canvas or 2) submit on datahub.

 ---